greg-raven/grus/_posts/2020-04-04-be-fearless-in-defending-america.md

 ---
-title: 'Be fearless in defending America'
+title: "Be fearless in defending America"
 layout: post
 categories:
 - Letters